One of the most common questions I hear from students is how many hours to practise a day.

-Many pianists would say: ” you need to practise at least three hours a day”, while others will say that you need to practise six to seven hours if you are at conservatoire level.
+Many pianists would say that you need to practise at least three hours a day, while others will say that you need to practise six to seven hours if you are at conservatoire level.
 Some others, together with a snobbish expression, will protest that you must practise at least eight hours a day, while quite a few of them will keep it a secret (especially if they regularly under-practise).
 Don’t forget that the younger and the more inexperienced the pianist is, the more hours he would claim he is practising.

-I would suggest that you practise daily; except of course if you are on holidays or reasons beyond your control.
+I would suggest that you practise daily; except, of course, if you are on holidays or have reasons not to practise that are beyond your control.

 But before I go into more detail, I would like to tell you some stories from my past.

-I remember when I was studying the piano while still at school, my friend who was also a pianist would come and tell me tales of how many hours he practised in a day.
+I remember when I was studying the piano while still at school, my friend who was also a pianist would come and tell me tales of how many hours he practised in any given day.
 He would often claim six hours but only from time to time four to five.
 I was listening to him with skepticism and amazement.
-I was saying to myself, “how is that possible for him to practise so many hours?”
-“Why I am so lazy not to study for as many?”
+I was saying to myself, “how is that possible for him to practise for so many hours?”
+“Why am I so lazy to not study for as many?”
 I was feeling guilty.

-I would painfully keep reminding myself that not only my friend was an excellent pianist, but he was excelling in languages (he spoke fluently German and French), he was an incredible swimmer and he had high marks at school.
+I would painfully keep reminding myself that not only my friend was an excellent pianist, but he was excelling in languages (he spoke fluently German and French), he was an incredible swimmer and he was getting high grades at school.
 He was smart, forever fresh, stylish, his general knowledge was fantastic and he was answering most of the questions in Trivial Pursuit.
 He was an ideal musician.
-I admired him but somehow I wasn’t envying him; he was my nemesis.
+I admired him but, somehow, I wasn’t envying him; he was my nemesis.

 So how come my friend ended up being an average pianist and when I listened to his recital many years later his chords sounded like he was hitting the piano with a sledge-hammer?
 How come his scales were like his fingers were dipped in honey and his sound was as flat and dull as an undercooked pancake.
 I know I sound patronizing and unfair, but if you were there you would have quietly agreed with me.
 Back then I used to be hypercritical when judging my friends’ musicality (especially when asked) and I expected them to be equally strict and honest with me as well!
 This can be tricky at times, but remember that just because somebody is your friend it doesn’t instantly make him/her a great musician.
 Yes, you must be encouraging and supportive but you must also be honest; and to whom to be more honest than to your friend?